Guide to Supply Chain and Logistics Technology

 Real-Time Supply Chain Visibility

 One can’t speak about supply chain visibility without also mentioning IoT sensor technology, a crucial asset for tracking shipments.
 Connected IoT devices on parcels allow warehouses to track inventory, vehicles, and equipment through cloud services.
 At the same time, container management powered by IoT also becomes easier through real-time monitoring, increasing fuel efficiency, implementing preventative maintenance and making container operations proactive instead of reactive.
-With that in mind, partnerships between IoT startups and logistics companies are another big trend to watch in 2021.
+With that in mind, partnerships between IoT startups and logistics companies are another big trend to watch.
 A recent example comes from Hapag-Lloyd, which chose IoT startup Globe Tracker to power its new real-time container monitoring system, Hapag-Lloyd Live.
-In 2021, look forward to seeing more of these big-name partnerships with IoT startups as the sector begins to demand real-time tracking for customers.
+Prepare to look forward to seeing more of these big-name partnerships with IoT startups as the sector begins to demand real-time tracking for customers.

 Since its advent in 2008, blockchain has grown to become one of the biggest buzzwords in any industry as well as one of the most overhyped logistics technology trends.
 However, the complicated concept of the blockchain has been difficult to grasp for the general public, and despite its strong potential for incredible use cases both in and outside of the logistics, there’s been an overall lack of real development.
 This has led blockchain to become extremely overhyped and logistics professionals to feel fatigued from the term’s overuse.
 That said, there are pilot projects and small-scale operations in effect: CargoX is one startup that has emerged fully dedicated to bringing blockchain to the logistics industry by using the public Ethereum Network to securely validate document transactions.
 Other big names are also expressing interest in the blockchain: UPS and Warren Buffet’s BNSF Railway joined the Blockchain in Transport Alliance.
 However, they are all still very new projects with much work to do.